New Farm To Teneriffe

-This leafy riverside trail of around 6km return includes the option for a meander through the ex convict farm and racecourse that for over a century has been the splendid New Farm Park, and the old Powerhouse which today is an arts hub and Saturday market venue twice a month.
+This leafy riverside trail of around 6km return includes the option for a meander through the ex convict farm and racecourse that for over a century has been the splendid New Farm Park, and the old Powerhouse which today is an arts hub and Saturday market venue (which is dog-friendly) every Saturday morning.
 From here it passes along Cutters Landing in front of the old sugar refinery apartments before entering the old wool store precinct of Teneriffe.

 Those accompanied by children will probably find it nigh on impossible to avoid a stop at the park’s fig tree fortress playground, which doubles as a good half way reward.

 1. Rivercat and car commuters alike start at the same spot for this walk, at the Sydney St Ferry Stop.
 Head straight onto the river front where the path cuts in front of houses and through the wooded glades and lawns of Merthyr Park.
-Upon reaching Merthyr Bowls Club, retreat inwards to Oxlade Drive where the odd igloo style buildings of the Riverside reception centre adjacent were purpose built in World War II as a recreational centre for US servicemen.
+Upon reaching Merthyr Bowls Club, retreat inwards to Oxlade Drive (there's a great cafe Double Shot Espresso on this street) where the odd igloo style buildings of the Riverside reception centre adjacent were purpose built in World War II as a recreational centre for US servicemen.
 Completing the odd trio is the Limbless Soldiers association, started in the 1930’s as a bowls club for war maimed WWI returned servicemen.

 2. Upon reaching New Farm Park swing back to the river if not detouring for a playground visit or rose garden stroll and stick to it until the Powerhouse.
-Here the Watt Bar overlooking the child-magnet flood sculpture is a laidback spot for a circuit breaker as is the Powerhouse itself which almost always has a photo exhibition, comedy act or something else free happening.
+Here Proud Mary's overlooking the child-magnet flood sculpture is a laidback spot for a circuit breaker as is the Powerhouse itself which almost always has a photo exhibition, comedy act or something else free happening.

-Eves on the River close to the Teneriffe Ferry Wharf is a cool lawn-fronted café for a finishing or halfway refuel while the ferry stop bus shelter is an old red brick World War II air raid shelter.
+4. Arrive at the ferry stop bus shelter which is actually an old red brick World War II air raid shelter.